Network emergence and reorganization in confined slime moulds: Results

-We consider the coherency weighted energy $E_{\mathrm{C}} = CE/\sum_{\theta} C$.
-Using this definition, the energy related to network veins are amplified comparatively to other local intensity variations (like blebs appearance).
+To quantify the emergence of the network in the initially homogeneous plasmodium, we consider the coherency weighted energy $E_{\mathrm{C}} = CE/\sum_{\theta} C$.
+This weighting favours energy variation only directly related to the emergence of veins over other phenomena inducing intensity variations.

-We then display figure Fig.\ref{fig:Energy_emergence}a the kymograph of $E_{\mathrm{C}}$ for the network emergence shown in Fig.\ref{fig:Reorganization_image}a.
-We observe a global increase of the weighted energy for all the angular positions $\theta$ capturing the network emergence.
-However, the pattern shows local features, with strong variations between the different angular positions.
-Particularly we can observe that a strong value of energy at one position is not communicated to its neighbors.
-Interestingly this means that the different angular sectors does not communicate between them to synchronize their dynamics.
+Figure \ref{fig:Energy_emergence}(a) shows the space-time plot of $E_{\mathrm{C}}$ for the plasmodium shown in Fig.\ref{fig:Reorganization_image}(a).
+We observe a global increase of the weighted energy for all the angular positions $\theta$, revealing the emergence of a network.
+It can be noticed that the pattern shows important variations between the different angular positions, suggesting that the network emergence is the result of local dynamics.

-We then consider 12 different rings for 8 different specimens.
-We demonstrate that the different rings experiments globally show network emergence by looking at the distribution of weighted energy divided by its initial mean value $E_{\mathrm{C}}/\overline{E_{\mathrm{C}}}(t=0)$ where $\overline{E_{\mathrm{C}}}(t)$ is $\theta$ averaged value of $E_{\mathrm{C}}$ at time $t$.
-Fig.\ref{fig:Energy_emergence}b shows unambiguously network emergence with a mean weighted energy at later times higher than for $t=0~$s.
-Interestingly the distribution is also a lot more spread with weighted energy still close to zero, which means that no network has emerged locally, and weighted energy values which are ten times higher than the initial mean value.

-To characterize network emergence dynamics, we show Fig.\ref{fig:Energy_emergence}c mean weighted energy dynamics for the ring experiment shown Fig.\ref{fig:Reorganization_image}a.
-We observe an exponential behavior with a time scale $T=1.69~10^4$s which is then followed by a drop and then by an increase again of the mean weighted energy.
-These last features are the result of the appearance of blebs and veins meandering.
-To avoid any external effects in the dynamics characterization, we now only consider part of the experiments where the emergence dynamics is clearly visible.
+The increase in weighted energy is made more visible when plotting its value averaged over $\theta$, as shown in Fig.\ref{fig:Energy_emergence}(b).
+On a large part of the plot, we observe an exponential behavior with a time scale $T=1.69\times 10^4$s.
+Note that at the end of the experiments, blebbing and network pruning (associated with optimization of transport, see \cite{marbach2016pruning}) are causing departure from this exponential growth.
+To avoid any external effects in the dynamics characterization, we now only consider part of the experiments where the emergence dynamics is clearly visible, \emph{i.e.} where no pruning, blebbing or vein meandering occur (see S.I.).
 We call $t_{0}$ the initial time of these time windows.